chcamara1/chcamara1.github.io/cv.md

 ### Research & Professional Experience

-- **Consultant**, Scientific Trainee, EU Joint Research Center, Sevilla, Oct 2025- Feb 2026 Contributing to the harmonization of regional datasets and the development of indicators to monitor territorial disparities.
+- **Scientific Trainee**, EU Joint Research Center, Sevilla, Oct 2025- Feb 2026 Contributing to the harmonization of regional datasets and the development of indicators to monitor territorial disparities.

 - **Consultant**, Council on Economic Policies (Apr 2024 – Dec 2025)